MehranAkbarii/Ryujinx/README.md

 - **Input**

-  We currently have support for keyboard, mouse, touch input, JoyCon input support, and nearly all controllers.
+  The emulator currently have support for keyboard, mouse, touch input, JoyCon input support, and nearly all controllers.
   Motion controls are natively supported in most cases; for dual-JoyCon motion support, DS4Windows or BetterJoy are currently required.
   In all scenarios, you can set up everything inside the input configuration menu.